 Two bombs exploded at the Boston Marathon on April 15, 2013, killing and grievously injuring our citizens.
 We shut down the city while our police battled and conquered the bombers in the streets.
-This outrageous attack has only made us stronger.

 If you're visiting Boston, you can see memorials to our fallen heroes.
 Take a moment to visit some of the special reminders of courage that commemorate Boston's commitment through the centuries to independence, freedom, civil rights, and equality.